CMU-Perceptual-Computing-Lab/openpose_train/README.md

 ## License
 OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
-Please, see the [license](LICENSE) for further details.
+Please, see the [license](./LICENSE) for further details.
 Interested in a commercial license?
-Check this [FlintBox link](https://flintbox.com/public/project/47343/).
-For commercial queries, use the `Directly Contact Organization` section from the [FlintBox link](https://flintbox.com/public/project/47343/) and also send a copy of that message to [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/).
+Check this [FlintBox link](https://cmu.flintbox.com/#technologies/b820c21d-8443-4aa2-a49f-8919d93a8740).
+For commercial queries, use the `Contact` section from the [FlintBox link](https://cmu.flintbox.com/#technologies/b820c21d-8443-4aa2-a49f-8919d93a8740) and also send a copy of that message to [Yaser Sheikh](mailto:yaser@cs.cmu.edu).